 Slideshow presentations are a staple in the world of speeches, demos, and sales.
 PowerPoints are almost always a necessity when explaining a concept — but what happens when you’re not able to present it live?

 7 Tips for Adding Your Voice Over PowerPoint

-- Practice alternating your tones – think of yourself as a radio host and narrate as though you were telling a story.
+Think of yourself as a radio host and narrate as though you were telling a story.
 Practicing with AirDeck lets you easily record multiple takes instead of making one long recording.
 Recording audio slide-by-slide rather than all at once means you can easily reorder your speech without having to completely start over if you mess up.

-- Prepare a general script – make a bullet point list of topics you want to cover and expand from there.
+Make a bullet point list of topics you want to cover and expand from there.
 Natural speech is much more engaging than reading word-by-word from a script.

-- Tell compelling stories – use your voice and sales ability to tell the story you want your audience to hear, so they take the action you want them to take.
+Use your voice and sales ability to tell the story you want your audience to hear, so they take the action you want them to take.
 Try not to fill up viewers with too much information at once; add anecdotes that support your content while still making your point.

-- Be confident – always project absolute confidence in your speech.
+Always project absolute confidence in your speech.
 If the audience doubts what you’re telling them, they’re more likely to disengage from the presentation.

-- Always keep the audience in mind – unless it’s absolutely necessary, try to keep jargon to a minimum.
+Unless it’s absolutely necessary, try to keep jargon to a minimum.
 Remember your target audience, and adapt content to them.
 AirDeck is perfect for adjusting presentations to different audiences since you can toggle the visibility of slides and duplicate entire slideshows.
 Save the technical terms for the technical people, and keep the generic slides for everyone else.

 With AirDeck, it’s never been easier to voice over a PowerPoint.
-Wow your audience and give them a presentation they’ll never forget!
+Wow, your audience and give them a presentation they’ll never forget!